1mozolacal/FormulaRacingTelemetry/README.md

 As a reference https://github.com/Marxlp/pyFlightAnalysis

-Need to creat a text file called Settings
+Need to create a text file called Settings